KarasiewiczStephane/WitOMI/README.md

 Subniche Documentation for the Within Outlying Mean Indexes calculations (WitOMI)
 ================

-[subniche](https://cran.r-project.org/web/packages/subniche/index.html) is an open-source R (R Core Team, 2017) package that implements functions useful for the calculation of the Within Outlying Mean Indexes (WitOMI) and their respective statistical tests (Karasiewicz et al., 2017).
+[subniche](https://cran.r-project.org/web/packages/subniche/index.html) is an open-source R (R Core Team, 2017) package that implements functions useful for the calculation of the Within Outlying Mean Indexes (WitOMI) and their respective statistical tests (Karasiewicz, 2017; Karasiewicz et al., 2017)..
 It consists of complementary calculations to the Outlying Mean Index analysis (OMI) (Dolédec et al., 2000).
 OMI analysis can be implemented with the `niche` function from the [ade4](https://cran.r-project.org/web/packages/ade4/index.html) package (Dray and Dufour, 2007).
 WitOMI analysis enables to explore niche shift in a community and environmental constraints within an Euclidean space, with graphical displays.
 The method allows to divide the realized niche, estimated from the `niche` function into subniches defined by a factor (time, space), which creates the subsets of habitat conditions.

 How to get started
 ------------------